on-camera flash modifier system – Spinlight 360

 You can order a Spinlight 360 Extreme from their site.

 No, I’m not the creator or designer of the Spinlight.
-Someone else, who I’ve become good friends with, created and designed the Spinlight.
+Another photographer, who I’ve become good friends with since, created and designed the Spinlight.
 I was graciously allowed to be the first to announce the Spinlight.
 Because the Spinlight, in part, follows the philosophy behind the BFT, I’m comfortable endorsing this product.
 I do get a small affiliate commission on sales, just as I do with B&H and Amazon.
 And yes, I have been using the Spinlight at recent weddings.

 First!
 I almost forgot you were unveiling this tonight.
 Looks like a winner.
 I may have to check it out too!